- Cycle to harbor towns on Brač and enjoy the island's incredible swimming

 In the early morning, you'll sail into Jelsa, a humble port town on the northern coast of Central Hvar.
 Here you'll start today's cycle through the village of Vrboska and onto Stari Grad, one of the oldest towns in Europe.
 Take a break here, strolling through its ancient streets and visiting Tvrdalj Castle.

-Continue to Hvar Town, the liveliest and most-populated spot on the island with history dating back to the 8th century BCE.
+Continue to Hvar Town, the liveliest and most-populated spot on the island with a history dating back to the 8th century BCE.
 It's known for its historic Old Town, access to the incredible Paklinski Islands, and exceptional nightlife, particularly in the summer.
-Along the way, you'll pass through the picturesque villages of Grablje and Brusje, hilltop settlements that offer views out to the sea.
+Along the way, you'll pass through the picturesque villages of Grablje and Brusje, two hilltop settlements that offer views out to the sea.

 Settle into your accommodation in Hvar Town, then head out to explore the historic streets and enjoy dinner.